Tesla wins giant battery contract in Australia, has 100-day deadline

 LITHIUM AMBITIONS

-Dozens of companies from 10 countries, including privately owned Lyon Group, working with U.S. power company AES Corp, expressed interest in the project.
+Dozens of companies from 10 countries, including privately owned Lyon Group, working with U.S. power company AES Corp , expressed interest in the project. [nL4N1I51XB]

 Now the sector is waiting to see if Musk can make good on his promise.